Paulen101/Paulen101/README.md

 - 📚 Learning ITM and CS.
 - 📝 Writing about my tech adventures on my blog.
 (Coming soon)

-## My Gaming Arsenal 🎮

-You can often find me in these virtual realms:

-- 🚀 [MLBB] - Rank [Mythic], Wanted to be a professional player but probably won't happen.
-- 🏰 [Forza Horizon] - Exploring new places and experience some good racing.
-- 🌌 [EA Sports FC 24] - A football fan playing a football game.

 ## Connect with Me ☕

 Let's chat over a virtual coffee or discuss the latest game strategies: